-2012 Standard Deduction Indexed for Inflation
+2013 Arizona Standard Deduction Indexed for Inflation

-For 2012, the standard deduction for a single taxpayer or a married taxpayer filing a separate return has increased from \$4,703 to \$4,833.
-The standard deduction for a head of household or a married couple filing a joint return has increased from \$9,406 to \$9.665.
+For 2013, the Arizona standard deduction has been indexed for inflation.
+For a single taxpayer or a married taxpayer filing a separate return the amount is \$4,945.
+For a head of household or a married couple filing a joint return the amount is \$9,883.